 “I try to keep my videos in a series.
 I think about something I would enjoy making and people would enjoy watching and I make those videos.
 I am sure there are videos I could make that would get a lot more views, but if I won’t enjoy making them, I won’t make the video.
 It’s really about finding an overlap between me making a video that I will enjoy and that people will enjoy watching.
 Sometimes I am spot on, sometimes I am wrong, but that is the process and then when I find things we both like I try to turn it into a series that both of myself and the viewers can watch.”

-What has been your favourite video to make and why?
+What has been your favorite video to make and why?

 “I don’t know if I have a favourite video to make, but I think watching videos I collaborated on are more fun because of the interaction with other people.
 I think you get a better sense of who I am as a person during those compared to when I am explaining something about aviation and I think they are more fun to watch.
 The videos like my flying videos on 74 burger or some of the radio interviews I have done are the ones I think are really fun for me to watch and I also enjoy making them as they are more interactive and in some cases, I don’t know what is going to be said so that is fun too for me.
 In the videos, I film in my hotel nobody is challenging me in what I am saying.”